moisestech/deep-learning-js/Part-4-Summary/13-summary-conlusions-beyond/13-4-pointers-of-exploration/13-4-1-practical-rl-world-ml-kaggle.md

-# Summary
+# Kaggle

-## Chapter 13.
-Summary, conclusions, and beyond
+## 13.4.1.
+Practice real-world machine-learning problems on Kaggle

 ---
 from [[_13-4-pointers-of-exploration]]